-A psychoeducational assessment identifies areas of strength and weakness in a student’s learning profile, and provides a deeper understanding of their educational abilities.
-It can also identify Attention Deficit Hyperactivity Disorder (ADHD), Developmental Disabilities, reading (dyslexia), writing (dysgraphia) and mathematic (dyscalculia) challenges and other mental health issues (depression or anxiety) that can interfere with learning.
+A psychoeducational assessment identifies areas of strength and weakness in a student’s learning profile and provides a deeper understanding of their educational abilities.
+It can also identify Learning Disabilities, Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disabilities, reading (dyslexia), writing (dysgraphia) and mathematic (dyscalculia) challenges and other mental health issues that can interfere with learning.

-Students of all ages can face challenges inside the classroom.
-A psychoeducational assessment diagnoses the root cause of a student’s academic and behavioural issues, and identifies a plan for solving the problem.
+A psychoeducational assessment diagnoses the root cause of a student’s academic or behavioural issues, and identifies a plan for solving the problem.

 Common signs of hidden challenges include:

 - Disruptive behaviour or difficulty focusing during class

 - Feeling overwhelmed or anxious at school or during exams

 Students facing one or more of these issues may have an un-diagnosed learning disability or other hidden challenges.